 The issuers and verifiers can configure number of valid blocks needed to accept a DID as resolved.
 It could be 0 confirmation requirement to <n> confirmations.

 6. Data register analysis

+THIS SECTION IS NOT NORMATIVE

 This section outlines the technical reasons for choosing Bitcoin SV, including relevant cost and security considerations.